 Jesus Christ needed to be born and be the perfect sacrifice for sin in order to make possible man's reconciliation with God.
 This reconciling with God, coupled with the forgiveness of sin upon repentance, nullifies Satan's efforts to thwart God's plan of salvation.

 Establish the New Covenant

 And the Lord, whom you seek, will suddenly come to His temple, even the MESSENGER OF THE COVENANT, in whom you delight (Malachi 3:1, see also Hebrews 8:6)

 Jesus was born to both end the Old Covenant delineated in the Old Testament and establish a New Covenant with man made possible by his sacrifice.
 This new agreement with man promises, upon repentance and obedience, an eternal life full of love and happiness.

-34. Jesus spoke all these things to the multitudes in parables, and without a parable He did not speak to them; 35.
-So that it might be fulfilled which was spoken by the prophet, saying . . .
-(Matthew 13:34-35)31.
 And after taking the twelve aside to Himself, He said to them, "Behold, we are going up to Jerusalem, and all things that have been written about the Son of man by the prophets shall be fulfilled" (Luke 18:31, see also Matthew 13:34 - 35)

-Not only did Christ fulfill roughly thirty prophecies on the day he was crucified, he also fulfilled many Old Testament prophecies regarding where and how the Savior would be born, the ministry of the Messiah and so on.
+Not only did Jesus fulfill at least twenty-eight prophecies on the day he was crucified, he also fulfilled many Old Testament prophecies regarding where and how the Savior would be born, the ministry of the Messiah and so on.